 It is a grave error for an applicant or an attorney to believe that applying for a visa in Barbados will be simpler or easier than applying in the applicant’s home country.
 If you hold a passport from a country besides Antigua and Barbuda, Barbados, Dominica, Grenada, St. Lucia, St. Kitts and Nevis, or Saint Vincent and the Grenadines, be sure to check the website of the U.S. Embassy in that country for visa information specific to your nationality.
 If you have no long-term status in our consular district (e.g. you are a visitor and not an immigrant, refugee, student or worker), the best place to apply for a visa is in your home country.
 U.S. visa law is the same around the world and we give applicants without a long term, established connection to our consular district extra scrutiny.

 A visa application or appointment does not equal visa eligibility.
-Occasionally, applicants require additional, lengthy review, which may significantly delay travel to the United States by days, weeks or even months and would require the applicant to seek permission from the Government of Barbados to remain in the country while processing occurs.
+Occasionally, applicants require additional, lengthy review, which may significantly delay travel to the United States by days, weeks or even months and may require the applicant to seek permission from the Government of Barbados to remain in the country or travel to a third country while processing occurs.
 Some applicants may simply be ineligible.
 The applicant bears all responsibility for qualifying for a visa.
 There is no prescreening, interim visa or expedited processing.
+TCN applicants are generally ineligible for expedited appointments with limited exceptions in emergency situations.
 By seeking a visa in Barbados you confirm that you understand and accept full and sole responsibility for the outcome of your visa application.
 Successful applicants for work related visas should expect that it will take at least 7 to 10 business days for a visa to be issued, depending on processing time required.
 None of these times are guaranteed and all applicants should expect delays.
 Ineligible applicants cannot travel to the United States, even if they came from the United States and hold a still-valid Arrival and Departure Record (I-94).